 Mark David Johnson grew up in Cranston RI.
-He was drawn to the church by his love of music; Mark began studying piano in grade school and studied organ in high school.
-His first part-time job was as minister of music at St Matthew-Trinity Lutheran in Pawtucket RI — where his parents had been married years earlier.
-He was graduated from Cranston High School East in 2001.
+They were drawn to the church by the love of music; Mark began studying piano in grade school and studied organ in high school.
+Mark’s first part-time job was as minister of music at St Matthew-Trinity Lutheran in Pawtucket RI — where their parents had been married years earlier.
+They were graduated from Cranston High School East in 2001.

 Mark then accepted the position of minister of music at St James Lutheran in Barrington RI, and soon after was also hired as the Parish Administrator of St Paul Lutheran in Warwick RI.
 It was around this time when the connection between faith, music, and leadership strengthened.
-A wonderful relationship with the pastor at St Paul, Rev Dana Reardon, helped Mark feel at home in a church that had always welcomed him, but not always accepted him.
-Pastor Reardon kept planting the seed for seminary, although he tried to run from that idea.
+A wonderful relationship with the pastor at St Paul, Rev Dana Reardon, helped Mark feel at home in a church that had always been welcoming, but not always accepting.
+Pastor Reardon kept planting the seed for seminary, although Mark tried to run from that idea.

-Wanting to venture out of the nest, Mark moved to St Petersburg FL where he worked with two United Methodist congregations.
+Wanting to venture out of the nest, Mark moved to St Petersburg FL and worked with two United Methodist congregations.
 Then the opportunity arose to live in Stuttgart, Germany.
-Beside traveling throughout Europe, Mark’s year in Germany was marked by the completion of his undergraduate degree in Management from the American Public University System.
+Beside traveling throughout Europe, Mark’s year in Germany was marked by the completion of the Bachelor of Arts degree in Management from the American Public University System.
 One day, Mark decided to stop running from his call to ministry; he applied to the Lutheran Theological Seminary at Philadelphia, moved back to the United States, and began coursework that fall.

 Mark is honored to be called to serve at St Michael’s Episcopal in Trenton, NJ.
-He is thankful to the family and friends who have supported him — and put up with him — over the years.
-He is also grateful to those pastors and teachers who have loved, encouraged, and inspired him along the way.
+They are thankful to the family and friends who have supported them over the years.
+Mark is also grateful to those pastors and teachers who have loved, encouraged, and inspired them along the way.